Amica Mutual Renters Insurance Review of 2025

 You can get help by visiting Amica’s customer support page to view links to resources and specific options for customer support.

-There is a live chat option for customer support that’s available from 6 AM to midnight EST Monday through Friday, and from 7 AM to midnight on weekends; there is claims chat available from 8 AM to 9 PM on weekdays and from 10 AM t0 5:30 PM on Saturdays.
+A live chat option for customer support is available from 6 AM to midnight EST Monday through Friday and from 7 AM to midnight on weekends; claims chat is available from 8 AM to 9 PM on weekdays and from 10 AM to 5:30 PM on Saturdays.

 Phone Support